TapTrack/TappyTcmpJs/README.md

 ## Detecting Errors
 Errors that the Tappy experiences will be reported as standard responses using response codes specified in their command family definitions.
-Similarly, client communication errors will be reported by responses in the System family.
-However, if the driver detects a serial port error or is receives an unparsable message from the Tappy, it reports the occurance through a second callback.
+Similarly, client communication errors will be reported as System family responses.
+However, if the driver detects a serial port error or receives an unparsable message from the Tappy, it reports the occurrence through a second callback.

 ```javascript
 var listener = function(errorType,data) {